allianz/ng-aquila/projects/ng-aquila/src/message/message.md

 #### Showing a message toast

-The `NxMessageToastService` offers two options for showing a message toast: by passing a text string or a template.
+The `NxMessageToastService` offers multiple options for showing a message toast: by passing a text string, a template or a component.

 ```ts
 // Simple message toast with a custom text